 - It’s important to align your SEO goals with the different stages of a content marketing funnel.

 - Don’t just look for what works, give a second thought to what doesn’t as well.
-It can be useful to repurpose content that didn’t work the first time around towards another social media or marketing channel where it may perform as intended
+It can be helpful to repurpose content that didn’t work the first time around towards another social media or marketing channel where it may perform as intended.

 - Don’t chase after KPIs all the time.
 Stick to one indicator for coming up with your next strategy.
-For example, if you’re getting good shares but not enough comments, it may be worth considering improving engagement as your end goal rather than the Google rank in itself.
+For example, if you’re getting good shares but not enough comments, it may be worth considering improving engagement as your end goal rather than the Google rank.

 - Build comprehensive user personas.
-Always include as much detail as possible and make sure you prioritize your buyer circle correctly.
+Always include as much detail as possible and prioritize your buyer circle correctly.

 - Inventory and audit are not the same.
 Inventory is only a part of the content audit process.